 A variety of special tools can also make gardening easier for people with arthritis—everything from a weed-removal tool you can use standing up to extra-strong pruning shears that people with a weaker grip can operate.

 “As people move into their late 60s and 70s, they often start having aches and pains and think they can’t garden anymore,” Shoemaker said.
 “But there are adaptations you can make that may allow you to keep gardening.”

 Ready to reap the health benefits of sowing seeds in your own garden?
-Here’s a short list of tips from Wood and Shoemaker to help you get started.
+Here’s a short list of tips to help you get started.